pyeventsourcing/esdbclient/README.md

 *requires leader*

 The `append_event()` method can be used to write a single new event to a stream.
+If the operation is successful, this method also returns an integer representing the database "commit position" of the newly recorded event.

-Three arguments are required, `stream_name`, `expected_position` and `event`.
+This method has three required arguments, `stream_name`, `expected_position` and `event`.

-This method works in the same way as `append_events()`, however `event` is expected to be a single `NewEvent`.
+This method works in the same way as `append_events()`, however `event` is expected to be a single new event object, rather than a sequence of events.
+The event object is expected to be an instance of the `NewEvent` class.

-This method takes an optional `timeout` argument, which is a Python `float` that sets a deadline for the completion of the gRPC operation.
+This method also has an optional `timeout` argument, which is a Python `float` that sets a deadline for the completion of the gRPC operation.

-If the operation is successful, this method returns an integer representing the database "commit position" as it was when the operation was completed.

-Since the handling of a command in your application may result in one or many new events, and the results of handling a command should be recorded atomically, and the writing of new events generated by a command handler is usually a concern that is factored out and used everywhere in a project, it is more usual in a project to use `append_events()` to record new events.
-However, this method may occasionally be useful, and indeed it is used by `set_stream_metadata()`.
+Please note, if a command generates more than one new event, you should use make one call to `append_events()` rather than several calls the `append_event()`, so that either all or none of the new events are recorded.

 ### Idempotent append operations

+The `append_event()` and `append_events()` and methods are "idempotent", in that if the methods are called with new events whose `id` attribute values equal those of recorded events in the named stream at the given expected position, then the methods will return the commit position of the last event, without making any changes to the database.

-Sometimes it may happen that, when calling `append_events()` or `append_event()`, the new events are successfully recorded, but then somehow the connection to the database gets interrupted before the successful call can return successfully to the client.
-In case of an error when appending an event, it is desirable to retry appending the same event at the same position.
-If the event was in fact successfully recorded, it is convenient for the retried operation to return successfully without raising an error due to optimistic concurrency control (as described above).
+Sometimes it may happen, when calling `append_event()` or `append_events()`, that the new events are successfully recorded but somehow a connection issue occurs before the successful call can return successfully to the client.
+The user cannot be sure if the events were recorded or not, and so may wish to retry.
+If the event was in fact successfully recorded, it is convenient for the retried operation to return successfully without raising an exception.
+If those new events were in fact not recorded, and in the meantime no other new events were recorded, then it makes sense that the new events will be recorded when the append operation is retried.
+Of course, if the `WrongExpectedPosition` exception is raised when retrying the operation, the entire operation that generated the new events may need to be retried.

 The example below shows the `append_events()` method being called again with `event3` and `expected_position=2`.
 We can see that repeating the call to